HSC Showcase: Technology “Speed Dating” for Faculty

-The HSC-Delphi Faculty Development Partnership is sponsoring an opportunity for faculty to share the unique ways that technology can be used in teaching in the Health Sciences.
-This new summer program serves as a direct follow up to last year’s “What’s Holding You Back?
+The HSC-Delphi Faculty Development Partnership sponsored an opportunity for faculty to share the unique ways that technology can be used in teaching in the Health Sciences.
+This new summer program served as a direct follow up to “What’s Holding You Back?
 A Conversation about Integrating Instructional Technology into Heath Sciences Courses” faculty panel conversation.

-This year's lunch program will include informal presentations in a dynamic "speed dating" setting.
-Attendees will have the opportunity to select from eight different “show and tell” demonstrations and, at a designated time interval, will move to another demonstration.
+The lunch program included informal presentations in a dynamic "speed dating" setting.
+Attendees had the opportunity to select from eight different “show and tell” demonstrations and, at a designated time interval, moved to another demonstration.
 This format is designed to encourage a high level of interaction between presenters and attendees.

 Using Blackboard Surveys and Wikis for Reflective Assignments

 P. Gay Baughman, D.M.D., Clinical Assistant Professor, General Dentistry and Oral Medicine